onurturkolmez/meeting-organizer/readme.md

 You can then view it in the browser.

--I added dummy content in HomeController to get faster results.
-Use it if you wish.
+-I added dummy content in HomeController to get faster results.Use it if you wish.